London Irish Amateur: London Irish Ladies

-London Irish Ladies currently compete in the Women's Championship South 1 with home fixtures played at Hazelwood (Rugby Ground).
+London Irish Ladies currently compete in the Women's Championship South 1 with home fixtures played at Hazelwood.

 Mini & Youth Rugby

-London Irish Amateur have both mini(school year reception to 6) and youth sections (school year 7 to 12) based at Hazelwood (Rugby Ground).
+London Irish Amateur have both mini (school year reception to 6) and youth sections (school year 7 to 12) based at Hazelwood (Rugby Ground).
 Mini Rugby is the game for all players, male and female who play together.
 Youth Rugby is a game for boys and girls aged 12 – 17 who play in gender based teams.

 The club hold an annual International Mini and U12 Festival each year which is frequented by teams from the home nations and Europe.

+The Youth Girls section host the annual Middlesex Rugby Emerald International Girls Festival.